ensdomains/docs/dapp-developer-guide/ens-l2-offchain.md

 Unlike EOA (Externally Owned Account), contract based accounts such as multisig may only be accessible in certain chains.
 [ENSIP-11](ens-improvement-proposals/ensip-11-evmchain-address-resolution.md) allows a single name to hold different addresses across multiple EVM compatible chains and recommendation is to store contract addresses to EVM chain specific address record field.

+### Can I use libraries from other name services that support .eth?

+`@unstoppabledomains/resolution` removed [ENS support as of December 2021](https://github.com/unstoppabledomains/resolution/releases/tag/v7.0.0).
+Other services tend not to support all ENS tlds especially DNS based tlds (.com, .net, etc) so we advise not to rely on these libraries resolving ENS names.

 ## References and previous discussions